-With school holidays fast approaching, we’re sharing a sneak peak of this beautiful article in Pip issue 4 that looks at exploring permaculture concepts with kids.
+With school holidays fast approaching, we’re sharing a sneak peak of this beautiful article from Lauren Carter from Spiral Garden that looks at introducing children to permaculture concepts.

 Encourage older children to explore ideas and techniques independently, or help them to find a mentor if they need more specialised help than you can provide.

 Some of the best, most creative thinking and learning happens when we allow ourselves to wander and go off-topic.

 Rather than being concerned about sticking to the topic you’re exploring, allow yourselves to wander.
 Be prepared to end an activity or discussion before its completion if interest wanes, and follow any enthusiasm to explore something else together.

 Allow the questions to flow, and seek answers together.
 Share what you already know, or new things you’re learning.

 Encourage children to find answers for themselves, but in a helpful way.
 Rather than delegating the task of finding out and seeking answers, join in!

 If a concept requires deeper research, or if you’re out and about and not in a place to find answers, take note and revisit it later.
 If things get stale, go out for a walk and see how the conversation flows when urged on by a little observation…

 Read the full article in Pip Issue 4 available for download here.